 Windows has had some support for DPI scaling, but few desktop programs took advantage of it.
 Now, the Windows desktop has a teething problem — just as it did when Microsoft originally instituted UAC.

-Windows 8.1 offers much improved display scaling for high-density displays.
-If you’re using Windows 8, the free updrade to Windows 8.1 is a no-brainer.
 If you’re still using Windows 7 — well, you shouldn’t use Windows 7 on a high-density display.
-New laptops with high-density displays will come with Windows 8.1 — stick with Windows 8.1 and don’t try downgrading them.
-Windows 8.1 can be configured to work much more nicely on a desktop system and has much better support for high-DPI displays.
+New laptops with high-density displays will come with Windows 8.1 or 10 — stick with Windows 8.1 or 10 and don’t try downgrading them.
+Windows 8.1 or 10 can be configured to work much more nicely on a desktop system and has much better support for high-DPI displays.

 Control System-Wide Display Scaling